mrpowers-io/community/docs/governance/mrpowers-io-org.md

 ## Overseeing package manager permissions

-Repos in the mrpowers-io organization will often be bundled and distributed via a package manager like Maven or PyPI.
+Repos in the mrpowers-io organization will often be bundled and distributed via a package manager like Maven, PyPI, or Cargo.

 Repo maintainers should also have access to make releases via package managers.